 - The folate content in Spinach helps in the development of the nervous system.

-- Vitamin C in spinach benefits to boost the immune system of kids as its rich in Vitamin C.
+- Spinach benefits to boost the immune system of kids as its rich in Vitamin C.

 - Rich in Vitamins and minerals that benefit skin and hair for your baby.

 Here are some delicious recipes to include Spinach in your baby's diet.

 If you have trouble including Spinach in your children's diet, then you should try this delicious tasting spinach soup.
 It is effortless to prepare and tastes so good.
 I am sure kids will not say no to this tasty spinach soup.

 2. Dal Spinach Rice (10 M+)

 Dal spinach rice is an easy and quick lunch recipe for babies and toddlers made with rice, lentils, and Spinach.
 This spinach khichdi is a healthy and tasty option to add them to your baby and kid's menu.

 Spinach omelet is an easy, quick, and healthy recipe with eggs and Spinach.
 You can give this spinach omelet to babies from 10 months as finger food.

 Spinach khichdi is an easy, quick, one nutritious pot meal made with a pressure cooker.
 It's ideal for babies from 10 months after introducing rice, toor dal, and Spinach separately.

 5. Spinach Rice (10 M+)